-Chinese New Year is January 23rd, the start of a 15-day celebration celebrating the Chinese New Year – This year it's the Year of The Dragon.
-I thought this Asian inspired fiery pork dish would be a great way to celebrate!
+I thought this Asian inspired sweet and fiery pork tenderloin dish with mango salsa would be a great way to celebrate the Chinese New Year on January 23rd, the start of a 15-day celebration celebrating the Chinese New Year – This year it’s the Year of The Dragon.

 Roasted pork tenderloin with a sweet and spicy glaze topped with a fresh mango salsa.
 Your taste buds will be tantilized with each bite you take.

 How good does this look…